mesosphere/dcos-commons/tools/distribution/UPDATING.md

 * `compile "mesosphere:scheduler:<CURRENT_SDK_VERSION>"`
 * `testCompile "mesosphere:testing:<CURRENT_SDK_VERSION>"`

-Although this is supported in the current upgrade path, it is recommended that hese are changed to match the dependencies at the start of this section as this will result in a single line diff in the `build.gradle` file on update.
+Although this is supported in the current upgrade path, it is recommended that these are changed to match the dependencies at the start of this section as this will result in a single line diff in the `build.gradle` file on update.

 ### Check the `universe/resource.json` file